-The Community Relations Committee is responsible for developing strategies to help the King County Medical Society Community Foundation develop a scholarship program for medical students.
+The Committee is responsible for developing strategies to help the King County Medical Society Community Foundation.

-The Committee also works to positively impact its community by supporting programs and initiatives that advance the interests of both the Society’s members and the community through mentoring and community improvement projects.
+The Committee also works to positively impact its community by supporting programs and initiatives that advance the interests of both the Society’s members and the community through mentoring and community improvement projects such as the current PPE initiative.
 As an institution, the Society is deeply committed to enriching the health care community in King County.
-The Community Relations Committee will be continually producing events and activities.
-Stay tuned for updates!

-Members: Don Ross, Ellen Thomason Derrick, Kevin Auld, Daniel Wuthrich, Mark Levy, Teresa Girolami, Nancy Belcher
+Members: Don Ross, Ellen Thomason Derrick, Mark Levy, Teresa Girolami, Nancy Belcher

 At the core of King County Medical Society is the ability to act as a champion for King County residents.
 The Mental Health Committee reviews programs and determines how the Society can participate and get involved.